anton-k/reader-pattern-servant-app/README.md

   -- use validTag from Foo
 ```

-also we need to add `FooValidator` to `Env` and pass it to route handler in the server definion:
+also we need to add `Foor` to `Env` and pass it to route handler in the server definion:

 ```haskell
 -- | Main Service environment